Melatonin for ADHD

 Cortisol increased the noradrenaline level in the locus coeruleus, in the PFC and in the striatum.

-20 mg/kg melatonin counteracted the noradrenaline increase caused by cortisol in all three brain areas.
+20 mg/kg melatonin counteracted the noradrenaline increase caused by cortisol in all three brain areas.41

-In both ADHD sufferers and people with sleep problems, the evening rise in melatonin is delayed.
-In children between the ages of 6 and 12 with ADHD and sleep problems, the onset of sleep was delayed by 50 minutes, which corresponded to the delay in the rise in melatonin.
+In people with ADHD, as in people with sleep problems, the evening rise in melatonin is delayed.42 In children between the ages of 6 and 12 with ADHD and sleep problems, the onset of sleep was delayed by 50 minutes, which corresponded to the delay in the rise in melatonin.
 Otherwise, sleep did not differ significantly.

-Since the start of school is the same for all children in everyday life, this explains why ADHD sufferers with sleep problems have considerably greater difficulties in everyday life.
+Since the start of school is the same for all children in everyday life, this explains why people with ADHD with sleep problems have considerably greater difficulties in everyday life.

-The nocturnal rise in melatonin correlates with the nocturnal reduction of cortisol and occurs later in children than in older people.
-In addition, the time of sleep is shifted forward in older people in relation to the time of the evening melatonin rise.
+The nocturnal rise in melatonin correlates with the nocturnal reduction of cortisol43 and occurs later in children than in older people.
+In addition, the time of sleep is shifted forward in older people in relation to the time of the evening melatonin rise.44

 Despite the stress-relieving effect of very high doses of melatonin, melatonin is unlikely to improve ADHD symptoms directly (during the day).
 However, since sleep problems can make a significant contribution to ADHD symptoms and melatonin can effectively improve sleep problems, melatonin can indirectly contribute to an improvement in ADHD symptoms in this way.
 However, this also requires a certain amount of time.